TedOConnorKCL/MLProject/README.md

 # MLProject

-I have included in this repository the Notebooks used to train each generation of the NN model used in this project, and the reconstruction analysis notebook as well.
-The training files will not run as I have not included the datasets due to their large size, however you can look at them and see how each model was structured.
+I have included in this repository the notebooks used to train each generation of the NN model used in this project, as well as the reconstruction analysis notebook.
+The training files will not run as I have not included the datasets due to their large size, however, you can look at them and see how each model was structured.

 The following files were used to train each generation: